[ * ] Content is restricted to APEX Members.

 - Privacy and Access to Information*

 As an Executive in the federal public service, you are a member of the senior leadership team of an important employer: the Government of Canada.
 Important given the role of the public service in our country.
-And, important given its size: as of March 2017, the federal public service employed, on a determinate and indeterminate basis, more than 262,000 individuals.
+And, important given its size: as of March 2019, the federal public service employed, on a determinate and indeterminate basis, approximately 287,978 individuals.

 Created in 1984, the Association focuses on topics such as leadership, professional development, health and wellness, employment, including terms and conditions and others — topics that are important to you.